Russia's invasion drives NATO rethink of Europe force stance - NewsBreak

 The opinion of U.S. President Joe Biden and his NATO counterparts, who will also meet in Brussels next week, about the state of the NATO-Russia Founding Act could not be clearer.

-After Russia launched the war last month, the leaders said that Moscow “has walked away from its commitments under the Act.”
-They branded it a “terrible strategic mistake, for which Russia will pay a severe price, both economically and politically, for years to come.”
+In a statement last month, the leaders said that Russia’s actions are “a flagrant rejection of the principles enshrined in the NATO-Russia Founding Act: it is Russia that has walked away from its commitments under the Act.”

-For Stoltenberg, the terms of one of European security’s more important texts, stored beneath the alliance’s headquarters, “is not something that will create problems, or hindrance, for NATO to make necessary decisions.”
+“President Putin’s decision to attack Ukraine is a terrible strategic mistake, for which Russia will pay a severe price, both economically and politically, for years to come,” they said.

 Comments / 0